bmustiata/fast-live-reload/README.md

 without external dependencies (like jQuery), and can also serve local files.

+Works even without changing the code of your web site.

 ## Why

 I wanted a tool where I can test small and bigger applications with